John reading book

 Adjudication offers immediate, binding and affordable relief, win or lose, with the opportunity of later revisiting contested issues in arbitration.

-Operation of the Act commences on 25 July 2016 following the ministerial order issued on 13 April.
+The Act came into full operation on 25 July 2016, following the ministerial order issued on 13 April.
 From that date, parties to a construction contract will be precluded from contracting out of the statutory adjudication process.

 Under the terms of the Act, where payment disputes arise between parties to a construction contract, either may refer the payment dispute for adjudication, which will be concluded within a set period.
 Where the parties cannot agree on an adjudicator, the chairperson of the Ministerial Panel of Adjudicators will appoint an adjudicator from that panel to decide the dispute.